Sequoia/sequoia.github.com/_content/posts/when-to-use-a-framework.md

 ---
-title: "When to use a Programming Framework"
+title: "When to Use a Programming Framework"
-date: August 1, 2018
+date: February 15, 2019
 description: >
     Frameworks are good when they speed up stuff you already know how to do; if they are just magic incantations and you have no idea what they’re actually doing, that’s when you run into trouble.
-hidden: true
 ---

 Against my own best judgement, I recently read a clickbait article with title like "Why You Shouldn't Use Web Frameworks."
 While I do hold a general wariness of web application frameworks, I disagree that frameworks are bad in all cases.
 In fact, in many cases you'd be downright crazy _not_ to use a framework.